---

 - **Development SDK Key** → Development configuration

-Each environment can have its own static value, targeting rules, or linked configuration from another environment.
+Each environment has its own configuration that determines how the flag is evaluated.
+A configuration consists of [evaluation](#evaluation) rules and [outcomes](#outcome).
 See [SDK Keys](/docs/flags/vercel-flags/dashboard/sdk-keys) to learn how Vercel automatically manages the `FLAGS` environment variable for each environment.

 The simplest configuration serves the same value to everyone in an environment: